-CO1 Describe the context and principles of IWRM; Compare the conventional and integrated ways of water management.
-CO2 Select the best economic option among the alternatives; illustrate the pros and cons of PPP through case studies.
-CO3 Apply law and governance in the context of IWRM.
-CO4 Discuss the linkages between water-health; develop a HIA framework.
-CO5 Analyse how the virtual water concept pave way to alternate policy options.
+Describe the context and principles of IWRM; Compare the conventional and integrated ways of water management.
+Select the best economic option among the alternatives; illustrate the pros and cons of PDD through apparentiation PPP Infough case studies.
+Apply law and governance in the context of IWRM.
+Discuss the linkages between water-health: develop a HIA framework Discuss the initiages between water reality, develop a fin thanework.
+Analyse how the virtual water concept pave way to alternate policy options.